yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module added. _Invalid command format_ message is shown in the result display.

 1. Test case: `addd cs2100`<br>
-   Expected: No module added. _Unknown command format_ message is shown in the result display.
+   Expected: No module added. _Unknown command_ message is shown in the result display.

 #### Delete a Module